7. MBA Interview

-The interview is last in importance?
+7. The interview is last in importance?
 That doesn't make sense.

 Who Should and Who Shouldn't Interview?

 If you think you're a bad interviewer, don't volunteer to interview.
 Let your application do the talking for you.
 I've known a lot of people who I thought were bad interviewers.
 They had good work experience and great undergraduate GPAs.
-I could see from their practice tests that they would end up with a strong GMAT score, but I was afraid they will do more harm than good if they meet with their schools.
+I could see from their practice tests that they would end up with a strong GMAT score, but I was afraid they would do more harm than good if they met with their schools.
 So I discouraged it.
-All I can say is that it was a tactic that often worked.
+All I can say is that it was a tactic that worked.

 Do I Have a Choice?